Questions and Answers

 Do you do anything differently to promote an Artist Estate Collection?

 We conduct the same five-step process as above.
 But when we identify a collection, we first determine if enough work of high quality has survived to merit our full commitment to a more thorough appraisal.
 Our objective is to secure interest and then to act as liaison with museum curators in organizing retrospective exhibitions.
-Ultimately, we act as managing agents in selling the works through leading galleries around the country, through our own live exhibitions, and online.
-Major galleries often balk when they discover that a collection is not large enough to warrant their financial commitment.
-In that event, we discuss and pursue alternative strategies for you.
+And, in the marketplace, Rediscovered Masters assigns its sister company, redM, to act as managing agents in selling the works directly online, through its New York gallery, and through leading galleries around the country.

 Which curators and gallerists are on your list?